 From now on, there will be Office 365 Pro Plus and nothing else.
 One Microsoft presenter at the 2018 Ignite conference said that “Microsoft has taken out the upgrade” and went on to explain that subscription based Office 365 ProPlus updates constantly so there is no “it’s been 3 years so hear is a whole new version”.

 Office 2019 licenses are locked to a single PC.
 They are tied to the hardware like old school OEM product.
 Compare this to Office 365 ProPlus which provides 5 concurrent use licenses tied to the user, not the hardware.
+This becomes quite problematic for content creation companies since sharing the necessary writing tools is not only increasingly difficult but also ends up costing more.
+Those involved in this particular niche such as bloggers, journalists, creative content creators or academic paper writing experts will prefer the Office 365 Pro Plus over the 2019 version for all their writing needs.

 Office 2019 provides customers with a perpetual license that can be activated directly from Microsoft over the internet (as many consumers are used to), through your company’s Key Management Server (KMS) or using a Multi Activation Key (MAK).
 MAK’s are still provided directly from Microsoft to companies that need to activate Office on PC’s that cannot connect to the internet or may not connect to the internet for 6 months or more (which is the maximum interval a KMS can live without being revalidated).